bbauska/BI-JS-for-webdev/README.md

 standards to write high-quality code that meets the needs of their clients and users.

+Learning Objectives
+Use JavaScript to access and manipulate HTML elements in the DOM, such as changing text, styles, and attributes.
+Understand how to use events and event listeners in JavaScript to respond to user interactions with the DOM.
+Apply event listeners to respond to user input, such as clicks and key presses.
+Develop proficiency in creating interactive user interfaces using JavaScript.

 13 videos, 3 readings

+<h2>Manipulating the DOM</h2>

 1. [About the
     DOM](https://www.coursera.org/lecture/javascript-for-web-development/about-this-lesson-IT7ub)